MatthieuStigler/RDDtools/README.md

-As well as run a simple local regression, using the Imbens and Kalyanaraman bandwidth:
+As well as run a simple local regression, using the [Imbens and Kalyanaraman 2012] bandwidth:

 ```r
 bw_ik <- RDDbw_IK(Lee2008_rdd)